andreafey/boggle/README.md

 # Boggle

 This is a Boggle board solver written in Scala.
-It was co-authored by [Paul-Jean](https://github.com/paul-jean) and me during our first week at Hacker School.
+[Paul-Jean](https://github.com/paul-jean) and I co-authored it during our first week at Hacker School.
 It can find 1765 words in an evil 4x4 grid!

 ## Notes